-How to design slides for webinars and video presentations26/03/20
+How to design slides for webinars and video presentations:

-Slide design for webinars and video presentations is important to get right.
-Follow these “how to” tips and have a really productive meeting!
+When you design slides for webinars and video presentations, it’s important to get right.
+Follow these “how to” tips to improve your meeting productivity!

-Fill in the dead air both visually and verbally.
-Seeing and hearing the message at the same time helps everyone to follow along and retain the information they are being given.
+- Fill in the dead air both visually and verbally.
+Seeing and hearing the message at the same time helps everyone to follow along and retain the information.

-- Hold visual interest (and avoid distractions / multi-tasking by the viewers) by using interesting infographics and other imagery.
-Obviously, keep text content light, and aim to show more visual elements than words.
+- Hold visual interest (avoid distractions / multi-tasking by the viewers) by using infographics and other imagery.
+Keep text content as light as you can, and aim to show more visual elements than words.

 - Don’t over-do animation.
 There can be a screen lag and you don’t want viewers to miss key content due to animation.
 Likewise, best not to animate content to disappear, in case people are tuning in and out.

-- If viewers will be on a laptop or monitor, you can use a smaller font size than for an onscreen presentation.
-Knowing if anyone is on a mobile device would change this of course, and you’d still need a minimum of 18pt like you would for a slideshow.
+- If viewers are using laptops or monitors, you can use a smaller font size than for an onscreen presentation.
+Knowing if anyone is on a mobile device would change this of course, and you’d still need a minimum of roughly 20pt like you would for a slideshow.

-- You can also get away with more a more muted colour palette – which you should avoid when projecting where contrast is more important.
+- You can also get away with a more muted colour palette in webinars compared with when projecting your slides (where contrast is more important).

-- Interactive tools are the key to audience interaction.
+- Interactive tools are powerful keys for audience interaction.
 You could consider taking a poll or asking a question and requesting for answers via the chat function.

 Before: Be nice and break the ice